 - During your work experiences while attending college, tell me about a time when you demonstrated that you have leadership ability and skill.

-You are questioning to determine whether the candidate has >leadership skills or potential.
-You seek to identify the leadership style of your candidate, from his or her perspective and from the perspective of his or her direct reporting staff and peers.
+You are questioning to determine whether the candidate has leadership skills or potential.
+Seek to identify the leadership style of your candidate, from their perspective and from the perspective of their direct reporting staff and peers.
+Above all, however, make sure to know and avoid any job interview questions that are illegal.

-You are determining whether the candidate's style is congruent with the culture of your organization.
-It is helpful if you have created beforehand a leadership profile that identifies the skills and traits of successful leaders within your organization.
+The point is to determine whether the candidate's style is congruent with the culture of your organization.
+It is helpful if you have already created a leadership profile that identifies the skills and traits of successful leaders within your organization.

 Leadership style is best demonstrated in stories.
 Self-examination and commentary are self-serving, at best, in an interview setting.
 Ask your candidates for many specific stories and examples.